 Civil Officials

 Civil officials, such as judges, magistrates, and justices of the peace, commonly officiate marriages.
 They provide a non-religious option for couples.
 These officials usually operate within specific jurisdictions, such as counties or municipalities.
-It’s essential for couples to verify that a chosen civil official has jurisdictional authority over their wedding location.
+Couples need to verify that a chosen civil official has jurisdictional authority over their wedding location.
 In some regions, additional civil roles like mayors or clerks may also hold officiant powers.

 Online Ordained Ministers